Emerging Threats and Countermeasures in Neuromorphic Systems: A Survey: Background

 \section{Background}

 This section first introduces the principles and motivations behind neuromorphic computing, highlighting its potential to overcome the limitations of traditional architectures.
-Spiking Neural Networks (SNNs) are then presented as a key computational model within these systems, offering energy-efficient and event-driven processing.
-Finally, the section outlines emerging security threats associated with neuromorphic devices learning from traditional computing systems, including vulnerabilities to side-channel attacks and the role of hardware primitives such as Physical Unclonable Functions.
-Together, these elements establish the conceptual and technological background necessary for this survey.
+Spiking Neural Networks (SNNs) are then presented as a key neural-network model within these systems.
+Finally, the section outlines emerging security threats associated with neuromorphic systems, drawing on security lessons from traditional computing platforms, including vulnerabilities to side-channel attacks, fault-injection attacks, and hardware Trojans, as well as the role of hardware primitives.
+Together, these elements establish the conceptual and technological background necessary for the paper.